What is FatCow Hosting?

 First off, the price: FatCow focuses on simplicity, but the result is that its shared web hosting package is a bit pricey.

-Moreover, it’s just one package—you can’t opt for a cheaper package with less features, just the one package that may be above your ideal price point.
+Moreover, it’s just one package—you can’t opt for a cheaper package with fewer features, just the one package that may be above your ideal price point.

 Other competitors certainly offer shared web hosting packages for lower prices and similar amounts of features, which makes this unfortunate.